kuriwaki/cces_cumulative/README.md

 This repository is R code to build the Cooperative Congressional Election Study (CCES) cumulative file (2006 - 2017).

+2019-03-26 Note: I am actively finalizing the **2006 - 2018** cumulative
+dataset on this repo.
+Please contact me for any new additions you might want to see in this next release.

   - [*Current Dataverse
     Version*](https://dataverse.harvard.edu/dataset.xhtml?persistentId=doi:10.7910/DVN/II2DB6)
   - [*Current